-(223) Written or in writing Any representation of words, letters, drawings, graphics, or pictures.
+(221) Written or in writing Any representation of words, letters, drawings, graphics, or pictures.

-- (224) Yard The area of a lot that is required to be unoccupied and unobstructed from the ground upward, except by trees, shrubbery, or as otherwise provided in this chapter. - (225) Yard, front A yard as described for each of the following types of lots.
+- (222) Yard The area of a lot that is required to be unoccupied and unobstructed from the ground upward, except by trees, shrubbery, or as otherwise provided in this chapter. - (223) Yard, front A yard as described for each of the following types of lots.
 (1) For an interior lot, that area that extends across the front of a lot between the side lot lines from the front lot line to the front of the principal building.
-(2) For a corner lot, that area that extends across the front of a lot between the side lot lines from the front lot line to the front of the principal building and that area that extends between the rear lot line to the front lot line from the side lot line to the side lot lines from the front lot line to the front of the principal building and also that area that extends across the rear of a lot between the side lot lines from the rear lot line to the rear of the principal building.
-(Exhibit 3-7) - (226) Yard, rear A yard as described for each of the following types of lots.
-(1) For an interior lot, that area that extends across the rear of a lot between the side lot lines from the rear lot line to the rear of the building.
+(2) For a corner lot, that area that extends across the front of a lot between the side lot lines from the front lot line to the front of the principal building and that area that extends between the rear lot line to the front lot line from the side lot line to the side of the building.
+(3) For a double frontage lot, that area that extends across the front of a lot between the side lot lines from the front lot line from the side lot line to the side lot lines from the front lot lot between the side lot lines from the front of the principal building and also that area that extends across the rear of a lot between the side lot lines from the rear lot line to the rear of the principal building.
+(Exhibit 3-7) - (224) Yard, rear A yard as described for each of the following types of lots.
+(1) For an interior lot, that area that extends across the rear of a lot - between the side lot lines from the rear lot line to the rear of the building.
 (2) For a corner lot, that area that extends between the front yard abutting the street right of way and the opposing side lot line from the rear lot line to the rear of the principal building.
-(Exhibit 3-7)

-(227) Yard, side A yard as described for each of the following types of lots: (1) interior lot, the area that extends between the front yard and rear yard from the side lot line to the side of the building; (2) corner lot, that area that extends between the front yard and the rear yard from the side lot line to the side of the principal building; (3) and double frontage lot, that area that extends between the front yard from the side lot line to the side of the principal building.
+(Exhibit 3-7) - (225) Yard, side A yard as described for each of the following types of lots: (1) interior lot, the area that extends between the front yard and rear yard from the side lot line to the side of the building; (2) corner lot, that area that extends between the front yard and the rear yard from the side lot line to the side of the principal building; (3) and double frontage lot, that area that extends between the front yard from the side lot line to the side of the principal building.
 (Exhibit 3-7)